rnsrk/wisski/wisski_mirador_block/README.md

 ## Mirador implementation in a block

-Include the block with the normal block structure.
+Include the block within the normal block structure.

+There are two parameters for the block configuration:

-Select a Field ID where the url of a IIIF manifest is stored and displayed.
-The Mirador viewer will appear when this field has information.
+**IIIF Field Number** : Id of the field that stores and displays the url of a IIIF manifest.
+The Mirador viewer will only be visible when this field has information.
+To find the ID of a field go to Structue -> Wisski Entities and Bundles.
+Select one of the bundles where the field is included and then choose the tab "Manage Fields".
+The required ID for each field is listed under "System Name".

+**Height**

 ## Installation